Tuvya Ruebner: Literary career

 Ruebner began writing poetry as an adolescent.
 He continued to write in his native German language during his early years in the kibbutz.
 While there, he was introduced to learned people such as Werner Kraft and Ludwig Strauss; who helped him a great deal.
 He was also introduced to the Israeli poet Leah Goldberg by the influential Avraham Shlonsky.
 Goldberg encouraged him to write in Hebrew and became a mentor and a close friend.
 Indeed, she was instrumental in publishing his first Hebrew poem, which appeared in the Davar newspaper in 1950.

 Ruebner's first book of Hebrew poetry was published in 1957, and his first one in German in 1990.
 In 1955 he had already won the Anne Frank Prize for poetry.
 Many other awards followed - for example, The Theodore Kramer Prize in Austria, and the Israeli Prime Minister's Award for Creative work.
 All culminated in the award of the Israel Prize of Poetry in 2008.

 Ruebner was also a leading translator.
 He translated works of Goethe, Friedrich Shlegel and Ludwig Strauss into Hebrew.
 He also translated the works of Shmuel Yosef Agnon and other poets into German.
 In addition, he engaged in editorial work - editing, among others, the poetry collections of Leah Goldberg.
 The Israel Prize Official Website lists all Ruebner's contributions up to 2008.
 Indeed, even later on and up until the very last months of his long life Ruebner sustained his involvement in literature - particularly in publishing poetry books.
+He wrote the phrase - “Words are whores.” in a 1983 poem about grief.
+He seemed to use the phrase to denote his anger for 'words' for their failure to preserve their referents .i.e. his lost son (As per a media).

 Much of Ruebner's poetry deals with loss: the loss of his family in the Holocaust and the subsequent deaths of his first wife and, later, the disappearance of his son.
 Poet and Professor Rachel Tzvia Back, Ruebner's English-language translator, notes that Ruebner's poetry of "textual rupture and fragmentation" reflects the extreme rupture and fragmentation of his life.
 She explains that his "insistence on indeterminacy" in his writing, “reflects the indeterminacy of a new life built in the shadows of the old .”

 "In the landscape of modern Hebrew poetry, Tuvia Ruebner holds a special and treasured place," writes Israeli editor and critic Israel Pinkas.
 "Ruebner's poetry adds new energy and clarity, artistry and sophistication."